iluvjava/Python-JS-Csharp-ClusterFuck/README.md

             cookies if the given response has "set cookies" properties in the header.
         What are the list of Request Properties httpclinet supports?
             - By default, there is no properties in the HttpClientHandler.
+    Problem:
+        Content-Type and Content Disposition headers were missing in the response headers from DeviantArt domain,
+            - No solution, cause unknown.
+    Progress:
+        Code Refractoring.
 ```